4th grade quotation marks in dialogue worksheets

 Fourth graders punctuate dialogue in both directions fluently and handle questions and exclamations, where the mark inside the quotes replaces the comma: "Can we start?" asked Leo.
-Reading and writing stories is where the rule pays off, one line of talk at a time.

 The kind of sentences you'll fix